 PLEASE GET INVOLVED

 Whether you are a permanent resident, holiday home owner, tourist, walker, cyclist or visitor, feedback including your local knowledge, concerns and views is vital.
-We must act together to protect the Suffolk countryside and our communities from unprecedented industrialisation
+We must act together to protect the Suffolk Coast and our communities from unprecedented industrialisation by energy.

 4) Become an activist, put up a banner or protest poster

-5) Follow us, engage with social media and sign up for our newsletter
+5) Follow us, engage with social media campaigns and sign up for our newsletter

 Start your letter along the following lines:

-Ensure you also email copies of your letter/s to:
+Ensure you email copies of your letter/s to:

 The Planning Inspectorate: EastAngliaTwo@pins.gsi.gov.uk; EastAngliaOneNorth@pins.gsi.gov.uk